NomadCode33/ThermaRisk/README.md

-# Athens Heat Risk Index
+# ThermaRisk: Mapping Urban Heat Risk in Athens
 An interactive map illustrating the intensity of heat across various areas in Athens, Greece.
-Designed to aid in implementing preventative measures for cooling the city and enhancing its resilience.
+Designed to support urban planners and policymakers in implementing targeted cooling strategies, such as prioritizing areas for tree planting, to enhance the city’s resilience to extreme heat events.

 <img alt = "Heat Map GIF" img src="./Athens Heat Risk Index_EmekaEmeche (3).gif"/>